-Medicaid provides Medical coverage to low income individuals and families.
-The state and federal government share the costs of the Medicaid program.
+Medicaid provides medical coverage to low-income individuals and families.
+The state and federal government share the cost of the Medicaid program.
 Medicaid services in Florida are administered by the Agency for Health Care Administration.

 Medicaid eligibility in Florida is determined either by the Department of Children and Families (DCF) or the Social Security Administration (for SSI recipients).